electron-userland/electron-builder/docs/Options.md

   * <a name="NsisOptions-include"></a>`include` String - The path to NSIS include script to customize installer.
 Defaults to `build/installer.nsh`.
 See [Custom NSIS script](https://github.com/electron-userland/electron-builder/wiki/NSIS#custom-nsis-script).
   * <a name="NsisOptions-script"></a>`script` String - The path to NSIS script to customize installer.
 Defaults to `build/installer.nsi`.
 See [Custom NSIS script](https://github.com/electron-userland/electron-builder/wiki/NSIS#custom-nsis-script).
   * <a name="NsisOptions-license"></a>`license` String - The path to EULA license file.
 Defaults to `license.txt` or `eula.txt` (or uppercase variants).
 In addition to `txt, `rtf` and `html` supported (don't forget to use `target="_blank"` for links).

     Multiple license files in different languages are supported — use lang postfix (e.g. `_de`, `_ru`)).
 For example, create files `license_de.txt` and `license_en.txt` in the build resources.
 If OS language is german, `license_de.txt` will be displayed.
 See map of [language code to name](https://github.com/meikidd/iso-639-1/blob/master/src/data.js).

     Appropriate license file will be selected by user OS language.
   * <a name="NsisOptions-language"></a>`language` String - [LCID Dec](https://msdn.microsoft.com/en-au/goglobal/bb964664.aspx), defaults to `1033`(`English - United States`).
   * <a name="NsisOptions-multiLanguageInstaller"></a>`multiLanguageInstaller` Boolean - *assisted installer only.* Whether to create multi-language installer.
 Defaults to `unicode` option value.
 [Not all strings are translated](https://github.com/electron-userland/electron-builder/issues/646#issuecomment-238155800).
   * <a name="NsisOptions-menuCategory"></a>`menuCategory` = `false` Boolean | String - Whether to create submenu for start menu shortcut and program files directory.
 If `true`, company name will be used.
 Or string value.
+  * <a name="NsisOptions-shortcutName"></a>`shortcutName` String - The name that will be used for all shortcuts.
+Defaults to the name defined in package.json.
   * <a name="NsisOptions-uninstallDisplayName"></a>`uninstallDisplayName` = `${productName} ${version}` String - The uninstaller display name in the control panel.
   * <a name="NsisOptions-artifactName"></a>`artifactName` String - The [artifact file name pattern](https://github.com/electron-userland/electron-builder/wiki/Options#artifact-file-name-pattern).
 Defaults to `${productName} Setup ${version}.${ext}`.
   * <a name="NsisOptions-deleteAppDataOnUninstall"></a>`deleteAppDataOnUninstall` = `false` Boolean - *one-click installer only.* Whether to delete app data on uninstall.